-If a protestant fails to appear at the hearing, the protest will be denied and the valuation will default to the assessor's value.
+If a protestant fails to appear at the hearing, the protest will be denied and the valuation will default to the assessor's value, which may have been amended from the NOV.
 Property owners or the county may appeal final decisions or orders from a district court.